Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Unitary partitioning

 The LCU technique can be used to implement non-unitary operations \cite{wiebe2012hamiltonian, subramanian2019implementing}, such as matrix inversion.
 This is achieved by constructing the required operator as a linear combination of unitaries.
-For example, the $n$-fold tensor product of Pauli operators including the $n$-fold identity operation form a basis for the space of all $(2^{n} \times 2^{n})$ matrices and thus any $(2^{n} \times 2^{n})$ operator can be built by different linear combinations of these unitary operators.
+As the $n$-fold tensor product of Pauli operators including the $n$-fold identity operation form a complete operator basis, any $(2^{n} \times 2^{n})$ complex operator can be built by different linear combinations of these unitary operators.

 A toy example of the LCU method is given in the next section to illustrate the practical implementation of this technique.
 This can be skipped without loss of continuity.